robjg/beancmpr/docs/reference/beancmpr/dido/beans/IterableDataComparerType.md

 #### Example 2 <a name="example2"></a>

 Using the `comparersByType` property to configure the comparers used for the comparison.
+The [beancmpr:comparers-by-type](../../../org/oddjob/beancmpr/composite/ComparersByTypeList.md) type is used to provide the Comparers by Type.
 Note that we specify a comparer for all Numeric types, but then override this with a specialisation for Integers.
 We see that despite differences in the inputs, Beancmpr now treats the two items as equal.